danthorpe/Money/README.md

 ```
 > I have 🐝10,000

-And of course if you have an IAP for purchasing in app currency, then I’m sure a custom FX provider would be handy.
+And of course if you have an IAP for purchasing in-app currency, then I’m sure a custom FX provider would be handy.

 Take a look at the example project, Custom Money, for a an example of a custom local FX provider to exchange your 🐝s.